-The RAC came into existence on 4th April 1939, shortly before the outbreak of war.
+The Royal Armoured Corps came into existence on 4th April 1939 as war loomed on the horizon.
 It was a loose collection of the Royal Tank Corps alongside horse cavalry regiments.
 The Royal Armoured Corps grew throughout the war.
 Soon they encompassed regular cavalry, Territorial Army Yeomanry and the Reconnaissance Corps.

-Through the war, regiments numbered up to 200 including training regiments and infantry battalions.
+Through the war, there were up to 200 regiments including training regiments and infantry battalions.
 The corps divided into armoured regiments that operated in battle tanks.
 The rest was formation reconnaissance regiments in reconnaissance tanks.
 Two such regiments made up the Royal Tank Regiment.
 They operated along with three regiments of Dragoon Guards, two Hussar Regiments, two Lancer Regiments, and one regiment of Light Dragoons.

 Sergeant Liggett Completed more than 28 days full service between 3rd September 1939 and 2nd September 1945.
 For this, he received the War Medal 1939-1945.
 His medal also featured a bronze oak leaf on the ribbon.
 This signified he was ‘Mentioned In Dispatches’.
 The War Medal was still awarded to those who had their service cut short by death, injury or capture.

 He also received the 1939-1945 Star awarded for service between 3rd September 1939 and 2nd September 1945.
 Those whose service ended with death or disability or those ‘Mentioned In Dispatches’ were also eligible.
-For his part in the Libya campaign, he was awarded The Africa Star 1939-1945.
+For his part in the Libya campaign, he received The Africa Star 1939-1945.